-What are your thoughts about the intersections between the summer solstice, regenerative agriculture, and the story of the season?
+What are your thoughts about the intersections between the summer solstice, regenerative agriculture and the cycle of the seasons?

 And that makes us a little bit more sensitive to nuance, regenerative living, and regenerative agriculture, and modern living, which is so focused on just the summer aspect.

 And there's an interesting parallel between the summer season and capitalism.
 Modern capitalistic culture is always putting the spotlight on this perpetual summer.
 And our culture is all about constant growth, forever expansion, always being in the limelight.
 These are all beautiful things when they're part of a balanced ecosystem.
 But when we are constantly pushing expansion and growth and productivity, forever growth, it's cancerous.
 There's nothing in nature that grows forever.

 And this is what leads to this devastation that we're experiencing ecologically, it leads to a lack of balance.
 It leads to people burning out, right?
 That element of fire, of the sun, when you're in it for too long, you burn out.